krishnagupta71/linux/assignment/Assignment-1/Readme.md

 * Verified the proper working of the functionality of code by comparing it with the sample output given to us.
 * Updating the answers for the questions in the README.md file.

+## Q2.
+Describe in detail the steps you used to complete the assignment.

 # Steps to complete Assignment 1:
 1. Setup VM with Linux kernel build as in steps above